Client Needs & Editorial Craft

 When a invoice remains unpaid past your contracted due date, work on your project may, at the discretion of Erika's Editing, stop immediately until payment is received in full.

-For invoices that are past due by one week or more, or when a client’s behavior reflects a history of late payment, Erika’s Editing regretfully reserves the right to cancel the contract and return all project materials as-is, with no further editing.
+For invoices that are past due by one week or more, or when a client’s behavior reflects a history of late or insufficient payment, Erika’s Editing regretfully reserves the right to cancel the contract and return all project materials as-is, with no further editing.
 Payment for services rendered is not refundable.

 I've Never Heard of a Certificate of Editorial Study.
 How Is It Different from a Master's Program?